IndustryEssentials/ymir/README.md

 Label Studio is an external labeling system that works with YMIR.
 Install it if you plan to label data in the development process.

-1. In the YMIR directory, start the install label studio command as follows:
+1. In the YMIR directory, start the installation command:

   ```sh
 docker-compose -f docker-compose-component.yml up -d
   ```

-2. The command to check the status of the Label Studio after completion is as follows:
+2. Check the status of label studio:

   ```sh
 docker-compose -f docker-compose-component.yml ps
   ```

-The user can access the default URL [http://localhost:12007/] (http://localhost:12007/).
-The installation is successful when the login interface is displayed.
+The user can access label studio through the default URL [http://localhost:12007/] (http://localhost:12007/).
+The installation is successful if the login page shows up.

 3. Configure the label studio authorization token

-  After the user registers and logs in to Label Studio, select "Account & Settings" in the upper right corner of the page.
+  After the user registers and log in to Label Studio, select "Account & Settings" in the upper right corner of the page.
 Then, copy the token value and paste it into the corresponding location (LABEL_STUDIO_TOKEN) in the .env configuration file of the YMIR project.
 An example is as follows:

   ```sh
   label studio env